Road trip habits of happy travelers include enjoying the journey, knowing when to make and break rules, and finding great travel deals.

 8. Vehicle Deals

 Happy travelers know how to save money, time, and stress.
 Sometimes it might mean using your own vehicle for a road trip and knowing where to find the cheapest fuel.
 Other times it might mean planning a road trip around a great rental car deal.

 One of my favorite travel deals year after year is rental cars leaving Florida for under $10 a day.
 During the Spring (any year) look for me on a road trip between South Florida and Washington, DC, serendipitously exploring the backroads and sampling local food.

-What do you think about this list of Road Trip Habits?
+What road trip tips and tricks would you add to this list of Road Trip Habits?